 Database type and version Verify that ALM supports your database type and version.
-For the list of supported databases, refer to: http://www.hp.com/go/TDQC_SysReq.
+For the list of supported databases, refer to: refer to the Readme .
+Note: The supported environment information in the Readme is accurate for the ALM12.01 release, but there may be subsequent updates.
+For the most up-to- date supported environments, refer to the HP Software Web site using the following URL: https://hpln.hp.com/page/alm-qc- enterprise-technical-specifications.
 Database server name Verify the name of the database server.
 Database user permissions Verify that you have the database permissions required to install ALM on the Oracle database server.
-For a list of required permissions, see "User Permissions for Connecting ALM to an Oracle Database Server" on next page.
+For a list of required permissions, see "User Permissions for Connecting ALM to an Oracle Database Server" on page 46.

 Site Administration database schema To install ALM on an existing Site Administration database schema (second node or upgrade), you must have: The existing database schema name and the database administrator permissions required to connect ALM to the database server.
 Full read/write permissions on the existing repository.
 ALM must have access to the previous Site Administration schema repository path.
 Full read/write permissions for the ALM user to the previous schema repository path.
 The Confidential Data Passphrase that was used to create the existing schema.
-For schema name and password considerations, see "Site Administration Database Schema Considerations: Oracle" on page 57.
+For schema name and password considerations, see "Site Administration Database Schema Considerations: Oracle" on page 49.
 Database tablespace name and size Verify the name of the database server, and check the connection to the database server.
 Ping the database server machine name to test DNS resolution.
 Verify you have the tablespace names (default and temporary) and the minimum tablespace sizes for storing the Site Administration database schema.
 Verify that the tablespace is not locked.
 Database Column Length Semantics Ensure that column length is defined according to characters, and not according to bytes.